I Pass The CMA Exam!

 Some candidates aim to cover all practice questions because they want to increase the chance of seeing the same questions in the actual exam.
 They miss the point.

-The purpose of going through the multiple choice questions is to put the theory in practice.
-By applying the concepts in various scenarios in the form of different questions, you can feel how the concepts come to life in a real work place.
+The purpose of going through the multiple-choice questions is to put the theory into practice.
+By applying the concepts in various scenarios in the form of different questions, you can feel how the concepts come to life in a real workplace.

 I hope this sharing is helpful to you.
 If you have any questions, please drop a note below.
 I’ll see if Hari can spend some time answering your questions in the next few days or so.